The Dutchmans Stern Conservation Park

 The Dutchmans Stern Conservation Park is a protected area located in South Australia about 5 km north-west of the town of Quorn in the Flinders Ranges.
 It includes a mountain known as The Dutchmans Stern from which its name is derived.

 Description

 The Dutchmans Stern Conservation Park is located in the gazetted localities of Emeroo and Quorn in the Flinders Ranges about 5 km north-west of the town centre of Quorn and 25 km north east of the city of Port Augusta.
 The conservation park covers an area of 3695 ha.
 The conservation park consists of a ridge of height greater than 850 m, including The Dutchmans Stern, a mountain located at the northern end of the ridge, and the land to the west, north and east sides of the ridge.
-The name of the conservation park is derived from a mountain named "The Dutchmans Stern" which is located within the boundaries of the conservation park.
 The conservation park is classified as an IUCN Category VI protected area.

+The higher crests of the range possess the most northerly occurrence of Eucalyptus leucoxylon pruinosa (SA inland blue gum) woodland along middle and lower slopes and grey box Eucalyptus microcarpa in the easterly sections of Pichi Richi Pass just south of the main range.
+Large river red gums (Eucalyptus camaldulensis minima) can be found in seasonally damp foothills and gullies along watercourses.
+Sugar gums (Eucalyptus cladocalyx) (unique forest forming eucalypt) also are at their most northerly occurrence along the higher southerly facing ridges form open woodlands alongside northern Cypress pine and sheoak.
+Red and green mallee can be found along limestone and drier westerly facing ridges.
+Lace goannas, kookaburras and few other keystone species occur no further north than Dutchman's Stern range.
+The lower eastern foothills are clothed in quorn wattle and quorn box (Eucalyptus porosa).